cloudfoundry-attic/bosh-lite/README.md

 * Virtualbox
 * AWS

+Note: Fusion is faster and we test against it more frequently.
+Virtualbox is free and we do support it.

 ### USE VMWare Fusion Provider

 Known to work with Fusion version 6.0.2 and vagrant plugin vagrant-vmware-fusion version 2.1.0 .